quasarframework/quasar-codesandbox/README.md

 ## Contributing

 We're excited if you want to contribute to Quasar under any form (report bugs, write a plugin, fix an issue, write a new feature, help with the documentation).
 Any help is much appreciated!

-### Issue Reporting Guidelines

-**Please use the appropriate Github repo to report issues.
-See "Related Components" above.** For example, a bug related to CLI should be reported to the CLI repo, one related to build issues to Quasar Framework Templates repo and so on.
-If you find an issue with this repo, report it in the issues here.

-- The issue list of the repository is **exclusively** for bug reports and feature requests.
-For anything else please use the [Community Forum](https://forum.quasar.dev).

-- Try to search for your issue, it may have already been fixed in the development branch or it may have a resolution.

-- Check if the issue is reproducible with the latest stable version of Quasar.
-If you are using a pre-release, please indicate the specific version you are using.

-- It is **required** that you clearly describe the steps necessary to reproduce the issue you are running into.
-Issues with no clear repro steps will not be triaged.
-If an issue labeled "need repro" receives no further input from the issue author for more than 5 days, it will be closed.

-- If your issue is resolved but still open, don’t hesitate to close it.
-In case you found a solution by yourself, it could be helpful to explain how you fixed it.

 ## License